perryOnCrack/perryoncrack.github.io/apps/rez.md

 - New Feature
     - Private Space Support (Android 15+)
+    - On-device logging & attaching it when sending feedback
+        - Disabled by default, can be enabled in Settings -> Developer Settings.

 - Changes
     - Profile switching UI has been redesigned.
+    - Reverted an unintended behavior where clicking on Quick Launch area can open the app list.

 - Bug Fixes
     - Quick Launch now properly shrinks to disappearance when pulling up.
     - Fixed an issue where item animation got triggered randomly.
+    - Fixed incorrect display cutout paddings when hiding status bar.
+    - Fixed an issue where some icon packs don't showing up in the settings.

 - Experimental Feature Changes
     - Screen Rotation is now enabled by default and moved to Customizations settings.